x14119641/journal/backend/README.md

 # Backend: FastAPI backend + PostgresSQL #

 # Step1: Create the configuration files #
-You need to set some configuration files in the following formats and structure:
+You need to set some configuration files in the following format and structure:
 ## Main Configuration File for postgres: `app/config.json`
 ```json
 {